 You should only have the word and succulent layers left on the backing.

 Leaving that green vinyl on the transfer tape, match it up with the light green layer and stick that to the same piece of transfer tape.
-Then add the purple layer.
+Once you have it lined up, peel the backing off of the light green vinyl.
+Then add the purple layer the same way.
 Use the plastic scraper to smooth the vinyl onto the transfer tape if you need it.

 You should have the succulent stuck to your transfer tape.